-As the surrounding community declined in recent decades, it became increasingly difficult for businesses to succeed in the area.
-After lying vacant for a number of years, the original building at 1263 S. 16th Street was torn down in 2018 and is now an empty lot.
+As the surrounding community has declined in recent decades, it has become increasingly difficult for businesses to succeed in the area.
+After lying vacant for a number of years, the original building at 1263 S. 16th St. was torn down in 2018 and is now an empty lot.
 There isn’t one clear explanation for why the neighborhood declined, but many.
 In the 1950s, the streetcar system, which led many people to this neighborhood, was discontinued.
 In the 1970s, the stockyards and packinghouses that had employed many of the local residents began to close.
 Many people that lived nearby began moving away to the suburbs.
 As these and other changes set in, businesses closed, leaving behind only fond memories of the people who grew up in the area.

 The Swoboda Bakery

-For much of its early existence, 1422 William Street was home to the Swoboda Bakery, owned by Frank J. Swoboda.
+For much of its early existence, 1422 William St. was home to the Swoboda Bakery, owned by Frank J. Swoboda.
 The structure was built in 1889 by Joseph Dworak.
 The building, made with red brick and green trim around its three doors and multiple windows, is larger than most of the structures nearby.
-The top half was used as living quarters, while the bottom was for the business.
+The top half was used as living quarters, while the bottom was for business.
 Swoboda Bakery occupied the space until the end of WWII in 1945.
 From the late-1940s through the 1960s, the building housed a plumbing business, a repair shop and a carpet service, among other tenants.
 In the 1970s and 1980s, as the neighborhood went into sharp decline, the structure stood vacant.

 The building alone is fascinating, but the original occupants had interesting and dramatic stories, as well.
 For example, Frank J. Swoboda had two daughters, Rose and Alice.
 While the two daughters were out on a double date at Peony Park in 1931, Rose was shot in the ankle by her ex-boyfriend who wanted her back.
 Rose had refused to get back together with the man, so he attempted to shoot her new date, but hit her instead.
-On a more humorous note, in 1937, Frank sold out of his “delicious rye bread” (500 loaves) in one day.
+On a more humorous note, in 1937, Frank sold out his “delicious rye bread” (500 loaves) in one day.
 When he went upstairs to cook dinner at the end of the day, he realized that he did not have any bread to go with his family’s meal.
 As a result, he had to go buy bread from a competitor’s bakery in the area.
 The Swoboda family was also active in the community and sponsored a place called “Cosmo Club,” which held social events and raised money for community causes.
 The Swobodas also donated money to the Red Cross Flood Relief.

 The Beranek Pharmacy

 During the early part of the 20th Century, pharmacists were more than just the person your doctor called to fill a prescription.
 Pharmacists back then had the main purpose of being closer to a doctor, particularly in working-class communities where local people could not always afford to see the doctor.
 Instead, they often visited the local pharmacist, described their ailment and the pharmacist would suggest a remedy.
-In addition to being an important professional figure in his neighborhood, Mr. Beranek was also a prominent and generous member of his community beyond that.
-He was active in his church, where he had perfect attendance at Sunday services for forty-six years, and helped raise $1223.00 with a group of other pharmacists to give to help build the Children’s Memorial Hospital in Omaha.
+In addition to being an important professional figure in his neighborhood, Beranek was also a prominent and generous member of his community beyond that.
+He was active in his church, where he had perfect attendance at Sunday services for 46 years, and helped raise $1223 with a group of other pharmacists to give to help build the Children’s Memorial Hospital in Omaha.

 Stanley Beranek, who died in 1935, served as his neighborhood pharmacist for 37 years.
 When he retired in 1926, he passed on his practice and store to his son, Stanley C. Beranek, who continued the business until 1960.
 The 1960s were a time of decline for the neighborhood, making it increasingly difficult for local businesses to survive.
-With the move of many residents to the suburbs after WWII, the decline of industry in South Omaha and to the North in what is today the Old Market, and the loss of the streetcar on 16th street in the 1940s, it became harder and harder to get the foot traffic necessary to bring people into the store.
-After the pharmacy closed it was converted into a residential home which it functions as until this day.
+With the move of many residents to the suburbs after WWII, the decline of industry in South Omaha and to the north in what is today the Old Market, and the loss of the streetcar on 16th Street in the 1940s, it became harder and harder to get the foot traffic necessary to bring people into the store.
+After the pharmacy closed, it was converted into a residential home, which it functions as until this day.